Rapporteur on the Rights of Migrants

 Commissioner Margarette May Macaulay was re-elected by the General Assembly of the OAS during its 49th Regular Period of Sessions, on June 28, 2019, for a further four-year term from January 1, 2020 through December 31, 2023.
 She had previously been elected by the General Assembly of the OAS for a first term as a commissioner that also ran for four years, January 2016-December 2019.
 President Macaulay holds a bachelor of laws degree from the University of London and is currently an attorney in private practice.
 She serves as Mediator in the Supreme Court of Jamaica and as Associate Arbitrator, as well as serving as Notary Public.
 She served as a Judge of the Inter-American Court of Human Rights from 2007 to 2012, contributing to the formulation of the Court’s Rules of Procedure.
 She is an honored member of the Gender Justice Legacy Wall of notable women’s rights advocates who have brought about important changes, which was launched in December 2017 at the United Nations in New York, during the Assembly of Ministers.
 She took part in the reform and drafting of laws in Jamaica and is well known as a strong proponent of and authority on women’s rights.
 She is a citizen of Jamaica.

-Enrique Gil Botero was IACHR Commissioner from January 1, 2016 to March 9, 2017.
-The Commission designated him for this function on January 28, 2016.
-Botero is a citizen of Colombia.
-He was elected on June 16, 2015, by the OAS General Assembly, for a 4-year mandate that starts on January 1, 2016 and ends December 31, 2019.
-He has a degree in Law and Political Science from Antioquia University.
+Commissioner Enrique Gil Botero is a citizen of Colombia.
+He was elected on June 16, 2015, by the OAS General Assembly, for a 4-year mandate that started on January 1, 2016 and was scheduled to end December 31, 2019.
+On March 9, 2017, he presented his letter of resignation to the IACHR , after his designation as Secretary of Justice in his country.
+Enrique Gil Botero has a degree in Law and Political Science from Antioquia University.
 He was Magistrate of the Colombian State Council, a trial lawyer before the Chamber for Administrative Litigation from 1984 to 2006, a founding member of the Institute for Civil and State Responsibility of Antioquia, and President of the Council of State from April 2008 to February 2009.
+He received the José Ignacio de Márquez gold medal as the best judge of the Court of Administrative Law in Colombia, 2009.
+He is professor of Liability Extra-Contractual of the state at several universities in Colombia and lectures nationally and internationally.
+Furthermore, he has been judge of important rulings related on the protection, defense and redress for redress for violations on human rights.
+He is author of several works on tort law, constitutional law and a treaty of Liability Extra contractual of the State, with translation in French, as well as on articles in magazines and publications on the subject of human rights and state responsibility.